 Treatment for Impacted Canines in Lubbock, TX

-If you or your child has impacted canines, Hill & Ioppolo Oral and Facial Surgeons of Lubbock can help.
+If you or your child has impacted canines, Hill & Ioppolo Oral & Dental Implant Surgery of Lubbock can help.
 Whether you need exposure and bonding or another treatment, our staff can help you evaluate your condition and find the right treatment method for you.
 Contact our office in Lubbock, TX, for more information.